 Generally, it's much harder to stay focused and motivated when working from home.
 The distractions of home life (family, pets, a noisy environment or other household duties) can become harder to ignore when you’re surrounded with them throughout your working day.
 A survey revealed that 65% of respondents were exhausted with having to juggle the demands of both work and family life whilst working from home.

 Reports have found that it takes an average of 23 minutes and 15 seconds to get back on task following an interruption.
-Home-life distractions are limited in an office; the presence of other focused individuals who are working towards the same goals and clarity of a task helps motivate your employees.
+Home-life distractions are limited in an office; the presence of other focused individuals who are working towards the same goals and clarity of a task helps to motivate your employees.

 One of the biggest challenges that remote workers face is being able to find a stable and fast internet connection.
 Many public WiFi hotspots can be hit and miss, and even with a great internet connection at home, video conferencing apps are not always the most reliable, so virtual meetings can be frustrating.